 The RFP process and subsequent proposals would most likely reflect the many cost uncertainties currently affecting the waste industry.
 These uncertainties include historically low commodity prices for recyclables and the significant costs associated with mandatory organic waste service implementation.
 RFPs issued in 2019 by Manhattan Beach and Lawndale resulted in rate increases of approximately 50 percent and 70 percent, respectively.
-This increase was largely due to the many new programs and services associated with mandatory organics service.
+These increases were largely due to the many new programs and services associated with mandatory organics service.
 For reference, processing facility rates for organic waste are typically 40 percent more than disposal rates for municipal solid waste.
-The additional organic waste services resulting from the new mandates include: